Self-attention for raw optical Satellite Time Series Classification: Introduction

-Summarizing, the contributions of this work are two-fold: \begin{enumerate} \item We first present a large-scale evaluation of deep learning models on preprocessed and raw satellite data using three mechanisms---\ie convolution, recurrence, and self-attention--for crop type identification. \item We further provide quantitative and qualitative analysis of self-attention in the context commonly used deep learning models for satellite time series classification. \end{enumerate}
+Summarizing, the contribution of this work is twofold: \begin{enumerate} \item We first present a large-scale evaluation of deep learning models on preprocessed and raw satellite data using three mechanisms---\ie convolution, recurrence, and self-attention---for crop type identification. \item We further provide quantitative and qualitative analysis of self-attention in the context of commonly used deep learning models for satellite time series classification. \end{enumerate}